This is me, Queen of Girl and Duck, the most supportive resource for children’s book creators in THE UNIVERSE. #TheQueenHasSpoken

 In 1999, a week or two after I graduated, more serendipity kicked in.

-I had $500 left in the bank and was gearing up to take a job in a pharmaceutical company.
+I had $500 left in the bank and was gearing up to take a job with a pharmaceutical company.
 I had a snazzy grey suit.
 I was even trying to straighten my hair…

 But the universe would have none of it.